-Nigel Trevethan chairs the insurance law group at Harper Grey.
-His practice includes legal services to multinational, national and regional insurers and brokers.
-A significant amount of his work focuses on working with self-insured professionals and organizations.
+Nigel is a Partner with Harper Grey and chair of our Insurance Law Group.
+Nigel's practice includes legal services to multinational, national and regional insurers and brokers.
+A significant amount of his practice focuses on working with self-insured professionals and organizations.

 Nigel is our in-house expert on subrogated property insurance claims.
 He has set up several professional liability programs for large organizations, and is a sought after speaker about risk management at conferences and meetings.
 Nigel is the editor of the Contemporary Canadian Insurance Law Casebook published in 2015.